 Get the new app for Android

 Because there are a number of new changes in ProtonVPN 2.0 for Android, we are releasing a brand new app.
+You can get the new ProtonVPN app fore free on Android.
 To get the improved ProtonVPN app, you need to download and install it from the Android Play Store.
 The existing app will not automatically update to the new one:

 Or if you’re a beta tester, join the new open beta.

 *Note: Remember that you must first disconnect from ProtonVPN before installing the new app from the Play Store.
 Additionally, the new app may take up to 24 hours to appear in Play Store search results, but you can access the app directly via the download link above.

 Afterward, you can uninstall the old app, which will no longer be supported.

 With the release of the new ProtonVPN 2.0 Android app, we will also be dropping support for the older Android 4.x operating system.
 Android 4.x is outdated, no longer supported by Google, and no longer a secure operating system, and we highly recommend that all Android 4.x users update their devices as soon as possible.
 Supporting only Android 5 or higher will also allow us to develop ProtonVPN faster.

 If you are unable to upgrade, we will continue to support two ProtonVPN Android apps (the old v1.4, along with the new v2.0) for a period of time.
 However, we cannot promise long-term support, and we encourage all Android 4.x users to upgrade as soon as possible so you can install the new ProtonVPN 2.0 app for Android.